godilov/nd-dotfiles-lib/README.md

 # nd-dotfiles-lib

 Fast and reliable Lua library.
-Designed to be used as source code without any additional tools and managers.
+Designed to be used as source code without any additional tools or package managers.

 ## Requirements

+- Linux
 - LuaJIT

-- Linux
+Module [filesystem](../main/src/nd/lib/fs.lua) depends on Linux-specific commands (such as `ls`, `grep`, `mkdir` and `echo`), so it should not work on Windows currently.
 Modules [color](../main/src/nd/lib/core/color.lua) and [stopwatch](../main/src/nd/lib/core/sw.lua) depends on LuaJIT-specific features (FFI, to be exact), so only the JIT version is supported.
-Module [filesystem](../main/src/nd/lib/fs.lua) depends on Linux-specific commands (such as `ls`, `grep`, `mkdir` and `echo`), so currently it should not work on Windows.

 ## Usage